Surface area arms race

 Despite their name, most mesh coils are actually a strip of metal with holes punched in them.
 This both maximises the surface area of the coil and, combined with a flat thin design, minimises their volume.
 The result?
 A much larger interface between the coil and the e-liquid.

-Mesh coils can be made from stainless steel or kanthal (the material used for the Cleito mesh coils) – you can read more about these materials in our guide to coils.
+Mesh coils can be made from stainless steel or kanthal (the material used for Cleito mesh coils) You can read more about these materials in our

 Are mesh coils new?

 Mesh is not completely new to the vaping world.
 It was originally used as wicking for rebuildable tanks before cotton took over as the preferred wicking material.